PHP Constants Tutorial

 - const can be used within classes or interfaces to define class or interface specific constants, define() cannot be used this way.

-- It reads much easier and programmers coming from other languages such as C# will be much more comfortable with this style of constant definition.
+- It reads much easier and programmers coming from other languages, like C#, will be much more comfortable with this style of constant definition.

 - In any version before PHP v7, define() cannot be used to define arrays of constants.